ssoniko/ssoniko/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 **ALSO IF YOU LIKE SONEXE INT NOW NOW NOW NOW!!!!!!!!
-IM THE #2 SONEXE SHIPPER, right under my partner who's THE #1 SONEXE SHIPPER... check them out ok? bricrowave on twitter...
+IM A BIG SONEXE SHIPPER...
 SO IF YOU LIKE/RESPECT THAT SHIP PLS INT!!!**

 ALSO NO!!
 EXE AND SONIC ARE NOT THE SAME PEOPLE!!!
 GRHHH FAKE FANS DNI IF YOU THINK THAT